swcarpentry/collaborative-lesson-development/notes.md

 **This is included as an example of how in-class teaching practice shapes lesson development.**

-Our teaching relies on *live coding*.
+Software Carpentry teaching relies on *live coding*.
 Instead of presenting slides to learners, instructors write code as they go along, using whatever tools they would use in real life.